nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 type: timeseries
 ================

+The timeseries type tiles are charts of timeseries, they can have two sources: intersections of a point geometry with a raster or timeseries objects from the API.

 type: statistics
 ================

+Nothing can be configured in a statistics type tile, so there should be exactly 1 of this tile type in the list.

+The app just retrieves all the alarms that the user has access to, assumes they’re all relevant, and shows statistics on them.

 type: external
 ==============

+The external type tile is for external web pages (must be https, and may have headers that prevent us from using iframes, so not all pages work!).

 In this folder, some examples are shown for the client configuration in the admin.